AgentOS

 core/provenance/ Audit trails and immutability hooks

-The extension system is the single most important architectural feature.
-It's completely decoupled from core.
-Extensions register as packs containing descriptors, and the core never imports extension code directly — everything loads at runtime.
+The extension system is decoupled from core.
+Extensions register as packs containing descriptors.
+The core never imports extension code directly — everything loads at runtime, which means built-in functionality can be overridden or replaced without touching core.

 An extension pack is a container: